 John Patrick University of Health and Applied Sciences charges a fixed rate per credit for each degree program.
 Tuition is found under each Program Description and is charged by semester based on credits the student is enrolled in.
 The cost of textbooks and study materials are not included in the tuition and outlined below.

+Application Fee \$35.00 (Non Refundable)

-Application Fee IT Service Fee \$35.00 \$50.00 (Non Refundable) per semester Library Fee \$20.00 per semester
+IT Service Fee \$50.00 per semester

+Library Fee \$20.00 per semester

-Textbooks The student is responsible for securing all required textbooks unless otherwise stated attending boot camps.
+Textbooks The student is responsible for securing all required textbooks unless otherwise stated

 Boot Camp (hybrid programs only)